 In some previous post, we have discussed the connection between the gut and cognitive health.
 Since the gastrointestinal tract is the seat of digestion and nutrient absorption, studies have shown that the gut can affect the brain significantly.
 This is why poor diet, food allergies, and vitamin deficiencies are known to be some of the causes of brain fog.
 Leaky gut may also be at fault for the seepage of toxins and pathogens into the system, causing inflammation and a number of disorders, like gallbladder and liver disease, with brain fog as a symptom.
 This leakage may also lead to the over-permeability of the brain’s protective membrane, causing brain aging and nerve damage.

-Aside from the nutritional significance of the gut, the vagus nerve branching out from the brain stem to the lowest viscera of the abdomen is also known to affect brain performance. ( Click here to read more about the vagus nerve and gallbladder connection) There is also the gut-brain axis (GBA), a connection between the emotional and cognitive parts of the brain with intestinal function.
+Aside from the nutritional significance of the gut, the vagus nerve branching out from the brain stem to the lowest viscera of the abdomen is also known to affect brain performance.
+(Click here to read more about the vagus nerve and gallbladder connection) There is also the gut-brain axis (GBA), a connection between the emotional and cognitive parts of the brain with intestinal function.
 These mind and gut linkages are supported by numerous studies and have been proven to affect brain performance significantly.
 In fact, the origin of some psychiatric woes, neurodegenerative diseases, and autism can be linked to poor gut health.
-This means that brain degeneration and brain fog can happen not just to older adults but to children as well.
+This means that brain degeneration and brain fog can happen not just to older adults but for children as well.

 An Unhealthy Liver and Gallbladder Can Hurt the Brain